GeneralPancakeMSTR/PublicNotes/lsystems.md

 - Oh, right, you can't just plug a scaler into a vector input.
 Create a, confusingly, vector...in node?
 I can never remember.
 - Pass scaled segments into `Z`, and leave `X` and `Y` at 0.
 - Right, classic.
 Why aren't they in the middle?
 I ran into this problem before.
 It's because we are scaling the matrices before hand (by the segment lengths).
 This affects how far it moves for a given distance input.
-- So the best way to resolve this is to apply the position  change along the segment *before* the scale change.
+- So the best way to resolve this is to apply the position change that moves the orientation matrices along their segment *before* the scale change that makes them smaller as they go up the tree.
 - Remove the scaled segment lengths from the `Matrix Multiply`'s `B` input.
 - Divide the segments in half, pass them into the `Z` input a `Vector in`, and pass this into the `Location` input of a new matrix multiplying the Direction Matrices.
 - Then, take the previous `Matrix In`,  scaled by the segment lengths, and multiply the offset matrices by this.